dmitrypol/dmitrypol.github.io/_posts/2018-04-03-redis-rube-goldberg.md

 end
 {% endhighlight %}

-Obviously this is a crazy exercise but it does illustrate a point of how can we store different data in Redis.
+Obviously this is a crazy exercise but it does illustrate a point of how can we store data in Redis data structures.
+And now for something more fun here are [YouTube videos](https://www.youtube.com/results?search_query=rube+goldberg+machine) of real Rube Goldberg machines.

 ### Links
 * https://en.wikipedia.org/wiki/Rube_Goldberg_machine